DaveWilcock/php-strava-client/README.md

 * CLIENT_SECRET
 * REDIRECT_URI

-CLIENT_ID and CILENT_SECRET should be taken from the "My API Application" section of the site (https://www.strava.com/settings/api)
+CLIENT_ID and CILENT_SECRET should be taken from the [https://www.strava.com/settings/api](My API Application) section of the site

 Optionally, you can supply the following addition configuration options: